d3cryptex/d3cryptex/README.md

 I'm a Web Developer and a passionate Reverse Engineering enthusiast.

 I love diving into the world of coding and exploring new technologies.
-My journey has led me to work with a variety of programming languages, including C++, Python, JavaScript, TypeScript, PHP, HTML, and CSS.
+My journey has led me to work with a variety of programming languages, including C++, Python, JavaScript, TypeScript, HTML, and CSS.
 Whether it's building dynamic web applications or reverse engineering software, I thrive on tackling challenges and solving problems.

 ---